 To create a new passkey, the user signs into their account normally and then enables the passkey option from the security settings screen of the website or app.
 The website or app then prompts the user to save a passkey associated with their device.
 The web browser or operating system will then request biometric authentication to approve the request, and the passkey is stored locally.

 Subsequent logins to the website will then prompt the user to use a passkey from their device to login, instead of a password.
-If the web browser supports synchronization of passkeys between devices, the passkey will be available across those devices.
+If the web browser supports synchronisation of passkeys between devices, the passkey will be available across those devices.

 If the user is using a device that doesn't have a passkey for the website or app, they may have the opportunity to use another device.
 If the browser supports cross-device authentication, the browser may prompt the user with a QR code that can be scanned by a mobile device to complete the sign-in.
 Cross-device authentication also involves the use of Bluetooth to ensure proximity.